agrigas115/agrigas115.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>229C Physics Building</p>
+    <p>Syraqcuse University</p>
+    <p>Syracuse, NY</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am currently a postdocoral researcher working with Lisa Manning in the Syracuse University Physics Department.
+I received my Ph.D. in Computational Biology and Bioinformatics in 2024 from Yale University advised by Corey O'Hern.
+I recevied my B.S. in Biochemistry and molecular biology and B.A. in Philosophy from the Pennsylvania State University in 2018.

+How can we apply approaches from soft matter physics to better understand protein structure and folding?
+My PhD study comes in two parts: First, applying careful analysis of the features of protein core packing to quantify the quality of protein structural models.
+Second, bringing concepts from glass and jamming literature to better understand the protein folding process.
+​
+As a researcher, I seek to develop insightful, key features to quantify, understand and design not only proteins but also other complex disordered materials.